 Ethyl methanesulfonate mutagenesis of the pdr5Δ yor1 strain and a candidate gene approach were alternative methods used to identify mediators of PHS tolerance in this strain.
 Inconsistent results from PHS selection led to the discovery that the pdr5Δ yor1 strain was also robustly resistant to the sphingolipid biosynthesis inhibitor, Aureobasidin A (AbA), which was subsequently used for analysis.
 These approaches revealed several genes, including Gda1, Mss4, and Ypk1 that are important for AbA tolerance in the pdr5Δ yor1 strain.
 Many of these determinants play a role in cell wall integrity, suggesting that loss of Pdr5 and Yor1 may lead to activated cell wall integrity pathways resulting in altered cell wall structure.

 xi, 117 pages

 Copyright 2010 Soraya Johnson

 Johnson, Soraya Sarah.
-"Control of the protein and lipid content of the plasma membrane by ATP-binding cassette transporter proteins in S. Cerevisiae." dissertation, University of Iowa, 2010.
+"Control of the protein and lipid content of the plasma membrane by ATP-binding cassette transporter proteins in S. Cerevisiae."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.